overture-stack/SONG/song-docs/source/docker.rst

 Stage 1:  SONG Upload
 -----------------------

-1. Check that the song server is running
+1. Check that the SONG server is running

 .. code-block:: bash